ProggePal/flow/how-to-flow.md

-This is a great idea.
-Since your colleagues are essentially "Recipe Authors" now, they need a simple guide that explains how to use the "Tags," "Tabs," and "Parallelism" without getting bogged down in technical jargon.

-Here is a clean, Markdown-formatted **`how-to-flow.md`** you can include in your repository.

----

 # 🛠 How to Create a Flow

 A "Flow" is a simple JSON file that tells the AI how to process your data.
 All flows live in the `/flows` folder.
 The name of the file becomes the command you type (e.g., `scope.json` → `fast scope`).